ali-a-a/gophermq/README.md

 <img width="512" alt="Screen Shot 2022-03-09 at 2 35 15 PM" src="https://user-images.githubusercontent.com/68470999/157550261-a37ed2f8-b788-4651-99a3-07dbe89a1917.png">

+## About
+GopherMQ is a messaging queue written in Golang for publishing and subscribing to messages.
+This broker is load-tested by K6 and can be used for cases where 500+ messages per second throughput is needed.

 ## HTTP Server
 For serving HTTP requests, the broker uses `Echo`, High performance, extensible, minimalist Go web framework.
 By default, it listens on port `8082`.